tom237/pipelinedZPU/README.md

 		-debug core
 		-SRAM ctrl and caches
 		-work on documentation
-		-write a header for core
+		-comment and test a header for core